How To Stay Motivated When Losing Weight?

 - Invite other people to join your weight loss challenge.
 We are more motivated when we set common goals with other people.
 If you know anyone who wants to lose weight, ask them to exercise with you or set weekly challenges together.
 This is a great tool for weight loss encouragement.

 - Place visual cues around your home.
 This prevents you from forgetting your main weight loss goal.
-If you place reminders of how you want to look like, your mind will know to act in accordance with that goal.
-The reminder can be a picture of your ideal figure, a number, or a picture with how you’ll enjoy life once you’ve hit your ideal weight.
+If you place reminders of how you want to look, your mind will know to act in accordance with that goal.
+The reminder can be a picture of your ideal figure, a number, or a picture of how you’ll enjoy life once you’ve hit your ideal weight.

 Be gentle to yourself when you’re feeling less motivated.
 Even if you want to admit it or not, you’ll still have days where you’ll have no motivation to exercise or stick to your diet.
 And that’s okay.
 Instead of beating yourself up, speak to yourself gently and remind yourself that weight loss is a process.
 This is most important in the moments when you have no motivation to lose weight.